Recently Browsing 0 members

 Heroes are organized in alphabetical order.
 Press the "reveal hidden content" button to reveal the lists.

+Deathwing: since he cannot be targeted by buffs and heals from his allies nor debuffs from his enemies, Deathwing is a powerful candidate for teams without healers.
+All his level 1 talents are aimed at self sustain, and he also has some few other defensive talents; while you'll be sacrificing damage for survivability, Deathwing will still pack a punch.
 Fenix: as long his Shield doesn't drop completely, he has one of the most powerful lane presences in the game, essentially having two healthbars.
 And if losing his Shields he can simply retreat and let them replenish again.
 Just be careful with hard engages, stuns and damage-over-time (as each tick will put Shield Capacitor on cooldown).
 Malthael: ridiculous sustain that allows him to 1v2 or even 1v3 under the right circumstances.
 Make sure to hit as many opponents as possible with Basic Attacks to maximize his sustain.
 Dehaka: incredibly sticky and slippery, with a global presence that allows him to engage and disengage at ease.
 His trait combined with Adaptation makes him really hard to kill.
 Blaze: powerful lane presence and one of the best self-sustains in the entire game.
 Diablo: his recent rework made him absurdly resilient, with a self-sustain that can surpass Blaze's under the right circumstances.
 Sonya: still one of the strongest solo laners in the game, with reliable self-sustain, great damage overall, and strong engage potential.
-The Butcher: with a high risk, high reward gameplay style, he can become unkillable, but requires a really strong frontline to keep him well protected, as well at least one backline Hero that can harass enemies at long range.
 Medivh: with a very versatile kit, he can provide damage, mobility, vision, crowd-control and most importantly, damage immunity and healing.
 ANY team without a Healer greatly benefits from Medivh.
+Yrel: the only non-Healer in the game that can directly heal other characters with Gift of the Naaru and Word of Glory, making her a powerful emergency off-healer.
+ANY team without a Healer greatly benefits from Yrel, assuming she picks those aforementioned talents.
 Thrall: very strong on really long matches, as his most powerful quest talents require a lot of farming.
 At the endgame he deal eye-watering damage while healing for huge chunks of health.
-Illidan: with his passive healing, he is a no-brainer.
-He can easily harass the backline and disengage, forcing the enemy team to waste cooldowns and allow the allied team to retaliate.
 THE TOP 5 BEST SELF-SUSTAIN TEAM COMBINATIONS

 You select a class, then enter values into the fields for Stamina, Strength, Agility, Intellect and Spirit.
 As you type it updates the results which show you useful information based on what stats you entered - like dodge, and crit percentages, class-specific statistics like Ranged AP for Hunters and block for Druids in bear form etc.